d-bl/inkscape-bobbinlace/Home.md

-_A collection of plugins for InkScape for bobbin lace by various authors._
+_A collection of InkScape plugins for bobbin lace by various authors._

 ## Installation